hilbix/tino/howto/cg.md

 ```
 #<user>		<controllers>		<groups>
-root		*			root
+root		*			default
-*		cpu,memory		default
+*		cpu,memory		all
 ```

-This applies the `root` CG to `root` processeses, and the `default` control group to all other users.
+This applies the `default` CG to `root` processeses, and the `all` control group to all other users.

 This is usually what you want.

-> It's a bit clumsy, though, as we do not want something like a `root` CG at all.
+> It's a bit clumsy, though, as we need to specify a `root` rule instead of having something like "anything but root".
 >
-> But there is no other way to exclude `root` processes from the `default` CG.
+> But there is no other way to exclude `root` processes from the `all` CG.
 >
-> Also note that you must use the name here, which is clumsy as well, in case you renamed `root` to something else.
+> Also note that you must use the name `root` here, which is clumsy as well,
+> in case you renamed `root` to something else.
 > But (according to documentation) straight forward and clear to understand exact and never to mistaken things like
 > a UserID cannot be used here.
 Very bad design whereever you look.
 Sigh.

+**How CGs are implemented is a big pile of extremely smelly and most ugly mess:**

+You cannot use certain names.
+For example the `default` CG already is taken by the system.
+Some other CG names like `tasks` or `root` are forbidden as well.
+However, all that is not documented at all, and if you stumble upon such a name, this leads to some cryptic completely misleading error messages in different situations, with no help whatsoever.
+And the list of forbidden names might change any time.

+You have been warned.

 ## `/etc/cgconfig.conf`